 In the first year, Madison Highland Prep will feature Pathway to Engineering (PTE), which explores the design process and links STEM principles to relevant problem-solving activities.
 PTE courses complement traditional mathematics and science courses and can serve as the foundation for STEM-centered or specialized academies.
 PTE is designed to prepare students to pursue a post-secondary education and careers in STEM-related fields.
 The program will promote hands-on exploration, inquiry design, and problem solving.
 Each level consists of various theme projects that enable students to explore and understand science technology, engineering, and mathematics concept areas.
 Additionally, the program meets CCSS and the National Science Education Standards, and standards of ISTE, and ITEEA.
 In year 2, Madison Highland Prep will add Principals of Engineering (POE), and in year 3 Civil Engineering & Architecture (CEA) as well as Computer Integrated Manufacturing (CIM).

-PLTW Study: click here
+PLTW Evidence: click here

 For more information about PLTW click here.